Great Falls Park | VISITOR CENTER

 OPERATING HOURS

 The Great Falls Park Visitor Center is open daily from 10 AM to 5 PM, except when closed on Christmas day.
-A concession stand located on the bottom floor of the Visitor Center is open seasonally from March through mid-November.
-Keep in mind that times can always change, so before making travel plans be sure to get the latest schedule by visiting the National Park Service’s official Operating Hours and Seasons web page for Great Falls Park.
+A concession stand located in the courtyard between the two buildings is open seasonally from March through mid-November.
+Keep in mind that times can always change, so be sure to get the latest schedule on the National Park Service’s official Operating Hours and Seasons web page for Great Falls Park.

 AMENITIES